Toxic Relationships: How to Spot Them and Break Free

 2. Manipulation and Control

-A person in a toxic relationship may try to manipulate your thoughts, feelings, or actions to maintain control.
-They may use guilt, threats, or emotional blackmail to get their way.
+A toxic person may try to manipulate your thoughts, feelings, or actions to maintain control.
+They may use guilt, threats, or emotional blackmail to get their way, making it difficult for you to express your own needs.

 3. Constant Criticism